PoCInnovation/Pool2022/Software/day05/React/README.md

 ## Step 3 - What if you change the screen size ?

-Now that you have several pages, its time to make shure that they are responsive on different screen size.
+Now that you have several pages, its time to make sure that they are responsive on different screen size.

 To do so, open the console and play with the screen width and height.